How the Medical Research Act strengthens clinical research in Germany

 Published: 05.27.2024

 The Medical Research Act is intended to improve the framework conditions for the development, approval and manufacture of medicinal products and medical devices in Germany.
-Learn more about the draft law and find out what Sascha Herzer, Head of Regulatory Affairs at Alcedis, thinks about it.
+Find out here how it does this and what Sascha Herzer, Alcedis' Head of Regulatory Affairs, thinks of it.

 What is the Medical Research Act?